cwi-swat/ifip-wg216/meetings/Santiago2026.md

 * Vitacura
 * Las Condes

 Santiago Centro (the historical center) is not so great/safe to stay, depending on your expectations.
-It is entirely fine (and recommended!) to visit, though, as long as you apply basic safety guidelines that apply in any (developing/emerging) country.
+It is entirely fine (and recommended!) to visit, though, as long as you apply basic safety guidelines.

 Don't hesitate to [ask me](mailto:etanter@dcc.uchile.cl?subject=[WGLD]%20question) if in doubt.